marcoverpas/Six_lectures_on_sfc_models/README.md

 - **Lecture F:** Empirical SFC Models (using Bimets)

+Some lecture slides are protected.
+Contact me (marco.veronesepassarella@univaq.it) to obtain the password.
 A more general description of lectures' contents is provided below.

 ## Table of Contents